SuperOfficeDocs/superoffice-docs/user-guide/en/admin/import-web/import-settings-web.md

 Click the **Duplicate match** list box and select the field(s) that are to be used to identify duplicate companies or contacts.
 <!-- Fix reuse ID=a1 -->

+> [!NOTE]
-**Note**: To avoid the risk of overwriting data, you should choose the option that is unique for each company and contact.
+> To avoid the risk of overwriting data, you should choose the option that is unique for each company and contact.

 Company